Skip to main content

 6. Click OK.

 Account Manager resets the user's account.
 If the account is linked to a Salesforce account, Account Manager cancels the link.
 Account Manager sends a message to the user’s email address with an activation URL.
-Account Manager also shows a text message beside the user's account that says the account was successfully reset and includes the activation URL.
-If the user doesn’t receive the email message, Linda can copy the activation URL and email it manually.
+Account Manager also shows a text message on the user's account that says the account was successfully reset and includes the activation URL.
+If the user doesn’t receive the email message, you can copy the activation URL and email it manually.

-Locked Accounts
+Unlock Locked Accounts

 1. Log into Account Manager.